Bifidobacteria: benefits, dosage, contraindications

 The effect of probiotics on functional constipation in adults: a systematic review and meta-analysis of randomized controlled trials.

-Irritable Bowel Syndrome ✪✪✪✪✪
+Irritable bowel syndrome ✪✪✪✪✪

-According to studies, bifidobacteria (notably Bifidobacterium infantis and Bifidobacterium lactis) may improve patient condition by alleviating symptoms such as the intensity and frequency of abdominal pain, flatulence, and bloating, and by regulating transit.
-Some research has evaluated bifidobacteria in combination with other probiotic species.
-A clinical study shows that a specific combination of probiotics containing lactobacilli, bifidobacteria, and streptococci strains (VSL#3, marketed as VIVOMIXX) decreases bloating in patients with diarrhea-predominant IBS.
-Clinical research has focused on specific products like Duolac Care containing B. lactis, Bifidobacterium breve, Lactobacillus acidophilus, Lactiplantibacillus plantarum, Lacticaseibacillus rhamnosus, and Streptococcus thermophilus twice daily for 4 weeks.
-Results show that this combination can relieve symptoms in 72% of patients suffering from irritable bowel syndrome.
-Another clinical study conducted among patients with diarrhea-predominant IBS shows that taking a specific probiotic (NordBiotic) containing B. lactis BL040, B. breve BB010, Bifidobacterium longum BL020, Bifidobacterium bifidum BF030, Lacticaseibacillus rhamnosus LR110, Lacticaseibacillus paracasei LPC100, L. acidophilus LA120, Lacticaseibacillus casei LC130, L. plantarum LP140, and Streptococcus thermophilus ST250 at 2.5 billion CFU twice a day for 8 weeks improves overall symptom severity, as well as pain severity and frequency, and quality of life compared to placebo.
+According to studies, bifidobacteria (notably Bifidobacterium infantis and Bifidobacterium lactis) may improve patients' condition by easing symptoms such as the intensity and frequency of abdominal pain, flatulence and bloating, and by regulating bowel transit. nnSome research has evaluated bifidobacteria in combination with other probiotic species.
+A clinical study shows that a specific probiotic combination containing strains of lactobacilli, bifidobacteria and streptococci (VSL#3, sold under the name VIVOMIXX) reduces bloating in patients with diarrhea-predominant IBS.nnClinical research has focused on specific products such as Duolac Care containing B. lactis, Bifidobacterium breve, Lactobacillus acidophilus, Lactiplantibacillus plantarum, Lacticaseibacillus rhamnosus and Streptococcus thermophilus twice daily for 4 weeks.
+The results show that this combination can relieve symptoms in 72% of patients suffering from irritable bowel syndrome. nnAnother clinical study conducted in patients with diarrhea-predominant IBS shows that taking a specific probiotic (NordBiotic) containing B. lactis BL040, B. breve BB010, Bifidobacterium longum BL020, Bifidobacterium bifidum BF030, Lacticaseibacillus rhamnosus LR110, Lacticaseibacillus paracasei LPC100, L. acidophilus LA120, Lacticaseibacillus casei LC130, L. plantarum LP140, and Streptococcus thermophilus ST250 at a dose of 2.5 billion CFU twice daily for 8 weeks improves overall symptom severity, as well as the severity and frequency of pain, and quality of life compared with placebo. nn

 Posologie